Table of contents

 Purchasing - Storage

-The availability of cranberries (raw) varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking on them you can see their development at various suppliers.
+The availability of cranberries (raw) varies depending on the size of the store, catchment area, etc. You can find our recorded food prices for the DA-CH countries above under the ingredient image - and by clicking you can see their development at various suppliers.

 Found in the wild

 Where do cranberries grow?
 The natural distribution area of the cranberry is in the temperate and cold zones of the northern hemisphere.
-It can therefore also be found in the wild in the DA-CH countries.
-Large populations can be found in northern Europe.
+They can therefore also be found in the wild in the DA-CH countries.
+Large populations are found in northern Europe.
 The evergreen subshrub, up to 40 cm high, grows in moors, swamps and acidic coniferous and oak forests.
-It has oval, leathery, shiny dark green leaves, light pink flowers and spherical fruits with a red color and a diameter of 5-8 mm.
+It has oval, leathery, shiny dark green leaves, light pink flowers and spherical fruits with a red color and a diameter of 5 to 8 mm.
 3,4,5, 6,7,8

 Wild-harvested cranberries should be washed thoroughly before consumption - keyword fox tapeworm (see chapter "Dangers - Intolerances - Side effects").